 He sat with her in her quarters, relaxing after dinner with a cup of rather strong coffee.
 Their tour had taken hours.
 He had been amazed at some of the changes she and her crew had implemented in the ship.
-It was a testament to engineering ingenuity, technology beyond his comprehension existing side-by-side with familiar equipment held together by little more than spit and baling wires.
+It was a testament to engineering ingenuity, technology beyond his comprehension existing side by side with familiar equipment held together by little more than spit and baling wires.

-As they traveled over the ship, the thing that had impressed him the most was the undying loyalty and affection he had seen in each and every crewman's eyes as they had interacted during the tour.
+As they traveled over the ship, the thing that had impressed him the most was the undying loyalty and affection he had seen in each and every crewman's eyes as they'd interacted during the tour.
 From the bridge crew to the most removed decks, he hadn't met a person that didn't seem to truly love Janeway.

 He realized she was staring at him.
 "What?"

 She looked into her cup.
 "I was just remembering how you saved me."

 He shook his head.
 "We saved each other, if I remember correctly.
 Robert had just left me and I was so depressed."

 "We needed each other."
 Her eyes lifted, met his.